Inflation and the Theory of Cosmological Perturbations: Quantum fluctuations during inflation

 \section{Quantum fluctuations during inflation}

-As we have mentioned in the previous section, the linear theory of the cosmological perturbations represent a cornerstone of modern cosmology and is used to describe the formation and evolution of structures in the universe as well as the anisotrpies of the CMB.
-The seeds for these inhomegeneities were generated during inflation and stretched over astronomical scales because of the rapid superluminal expansion of the universe during the (quasi) de Sitter epoch.
+As we have mentioned in the previous section, the linear theory of the cosmological perturbations represent a cornerstone of modern cosmology and is used to describe the formation and evolution of structures in the universe as well as the anisotropies of the CMB.
+The seeds were generated during inflation and stretched over astronomical scales because of the rapid superluminal expansion of the universe during the (quasi) de Sitter epoch.

-In the previous section we have already seen that pertubations of a generic scalar field $\chi$ are generated during a (quasi) de Sitter expansion.
+In the previous section we have already seen that perturbations of a generic scalar field $\chi$ are generated during a (quasi) de Sitter expansion.
 The inflaton field is a scalar field and, as such, we conclude that inflaton fluctuations will be generated as well.
 However, the inflaton is special from the point of view of perturbations.
 The reason is very simple.
 By assumption, the inflaton field dominates the energy density of the universe during inflation.
 Any perturbation in the inflaton field means a perturbation of the stress energy-momentum tensor

 A perturbation in the stress energy-momentum tensor implies, through Einstein's equations of motion, a perturbation of the metric